 Included in the Umlauf exhibition are a couple of shelves of objects from Charles massive personal collection of what is sometimes called “contemptible collectibles” or “Black Americana” — figurines, ephemera, tins of toothpaste or shoe polish — all of which feature some iteration of racist stereotype of people of African descent.

-And he names many of works with “Forever Free,” a kind of fictional brand he’s created, the irony being of course is that people of color are not free from malicious prejudice.
+He also names many of his artworks with “Forever Free,” a kind of fictional brand he’s created, the irony being of course is that people of color are not free from malicious prejudice.

 “We keep revisiting the same problem,” Charles said.
 “Otherness is supposed to more tolerated now, right?
 But intolerance is stronger today than ever.”